 What Does Short Term Disability Cover?

-Short term disability in Minnesota allows you to receive benefits if you miss work due to a covered medical condition.
 Covered medical conditions that qualify for benefits vary by plan.
 However, there are some conditions that short term disability never covers.

 Pre-Existing Conditions

 If you had a medical condition before you purchased your short term disability plan, you cannot receive benefits for wages or salary lost due to that pre-existing condition.
-Only injuries, illnesses, and conditions that arise once you already have a plan in place make you eligible for benefits.

-If you miss work during a pregnancy, you must have a short term disability insurance plan in place before conception or the pregnancy will be considered a pre-existing condition.
+If you miss work during a pregnancy, you must have a short term disability insurance plan in place before conception, or the pregnancy will be considered a pre-existing condition.

 Occupational Illnesses and Injuries

-Injuries and illness that occur on the job are called occupational injuries and illnesses.
-You cannot receive short term disability benefits for occupational illnesses and injuries.
 For example, if you strained your back doing heavy lifting that is a regular part of your job, and you are unable to work while your back heals, you cannot receive short term disability benefits for the injury.

 However, if you strain your back doing yard work and are unable to do your job until your back heals, you may be eligible for benefits.
 If you were injured on the job, you may be eligible for workers’ compensation benefits.